 Multigigabit throughput requires that each host system process hundreds of thousands of network datagrams and store or retrieve billions of bytes per second.
 Most operating systems require special configuration for this level of performance.

 - Operating System

-Recent versions of Unix-like operating systems such as Linux, Mac OS X, and FreeBSD are best able to handle high throughput networking.
-Windows should be avoided if possible.
-If Windows must be used, it must be Windows Server 2012 or later with no non-essential software installed.
+Recent versions of Unix-like operating systems such as Linux, macOS, and FreeBSD are best able to handle high throughput networking.
+Windows should be avoided.

 The default settings of some operating systems, notably Linux, govern

 CPU clock rates for power savings rather than performance.
 This can cause inconsistent or poor throughput, even on highly capable machines.
 To ensure maximum performance under Linux, adjust

 the scaling_governor to "performance" for every core.
 See Tech Note 0035 for details.

 One real CPU core can support between 1 and 2 gigabits per second.
 Additional CPU cores scale about the same.
 When counting cloud, virtual, or hyper-threaded cores, divide by two for the number of real cores.
 Enabling content encryption increases CPU usage to the upper end of the range and may limit overall throughput.

 Some operating systems allow very little memory to be used for buffering network data.
 Some Linux distributions limit UDP buffers to as little as 128 kilobytes, which is not even enough to hold two full-sized IP datagrams.
 For multigigabit speeds, at least two megabytes of kernel UDP buffer space is recommended for both send and receive.
 Tech Note 0024 provides instructions on verifying and adjusting UDP buffer sizes where needed.